msantos/srly/README.md

                 Data = binary()
                 Timeout = infinity | integer()

-        Read exactly Size bytes from the serial device. readx/2 will block forever.
+        Read the specified number of bytes from a serial device. readx/2 will block forever.

         readx/3 accepts a timeout value.
 The behaviour of readx/3 when the timeout is reached is to throw away any buffered data and